Inviting visitors to campus

 Individual visitors still bear responsibility for adhering to guidelines and protocols to mitigate the spread of COVID-19 during travel and while on campus.

-Units hosting individual visitors must share information with visitors about COVID-19 guidelines, including mask requirements inside all University buildings for all individuals, regardless of vaccination status, and the acknowledgments of risk should be shared with all visitors to communicate policies and expectations.
-Signatures are only required for visitors under the age of 18.
+Units hosting individual visitors must share information with visitors about COVID-19 guidelines and the acknowledgments of risk should be shared with all visitors to communicate policies and expectations.

 The COVID-19 Operations and Control Center (COCC) team must be notified by either the event organizer or the unit executive if a campus visitor, either visiting campus alone or attending a meeting or event, subsequently tests positive for COVID-19.